 (a) There shall be an official contract file for every contract awarded, order issued, or agreement entered into by DHS Components.
-Beginning in FY 2020, DHS created the DHS Electronic Contract Filing System (ECFS) which will be used as the official contract file repository.
-Each Component, with the exception of the USCG, shall use ECFS based on the implementation schedule and in accordance with established business rules.
+DHS created the DHS Electronic Contract Filing System (ECFS) which will be used as the official contract file repository.
+Each Component, shall use ECFS based on the implementation schedule and in accordance with established business rules.
 Click here to access both documents.
-The USCG shall use ECFS for all awards with a total contract value greater than or equal to the SAT.
 New contract awards, including task/delivery orders, BPAs, and BPA calls, and Interagency Agreements (IAAs) for assisted acquisitions, issued after the Component ECFS implementation date shall be stored and maintained in ECFS as the official contract file.
 The use of ECFS for pre-existing indefinite delivery vehicles (IDVs) (i.e., parent awards) will vary based on the single/multiple award nature of the IDV:

-- For orders placed against single award IDVs, the IDV itself must also be stored and maintained in ECFS unless the IDV will expire in less than one year. - For orders placed against multiple award IDVs that are for a single Component's use (i.e., the IDVs were awarded by one Component and only that Component can issue orders against it) the IDV itself must also be stored and maintained in ECFS unless the IDV will expire in less than one year. - For orders placed against multiple award IDVs that are for multiple Components' use, the Head of Contracting Activity for the Component that awarded the IDV is responsible for determining if/when the IDVs are to be stored and maintained in ECFS.
+- For orders placed against single award IDVs, the IDV itself must also be stored and maintained in ECFS unless the IDV will expire in less than one year. - For orders placed against multiple award IDVs that are for a single Component's use (i.e., the IDVs were awarded by one Component and only that Component can issue orders against it) the IDV itself must also be stored and maintained in ECFS unless the IDV will expire in less than one year. - For orders placed against multiple award IDVs that are for multiple Components' use, the Head of Contracting Activity for the Component that awarded the IDV is responsible for determining if\when the IDVs are to be stored and maintained in ECFS.
 The HCA determination should take into consideration the benefits and ease of access to a centralized contract file storage system vs. maintaining both a paper and electronic contract files, paper file disposal, etc. - For orders placed against multiple award non-DHS IDVs, the IDVs do not need to be stored and maintained in ECFS.